-- The USPSTF has a separate existing recommendation for children younger than 5 years that recommends prescribing oral fluoride supplements starting at age 6 months for children younger than 5 years whose water supply is deficient in fluoride and applying varnish to the primary teeth of all children younger than 5 years starting at the age of primary tooth eruption. - Dental caries refers to a multifactorial disease process resulting in demineralization of the teeth. - Periodontal disease refers to inflammation of the gingival tissue, or gingivitis, which affects the hard and soft tissue that support the teeth and can progress to periodontitis involving bone loss. - The evidence review focused on dental caries and periodontitis as the most common oral health conditions and the most potentially amenable to primary care interventions.
+- The USPSTF has a separate existing recommendation for children younger than 5 years that recommends prescribing oral fluoride supplements starting at age 6 months for children younger than 5 years whose water supply is deficient in fluoride and applying fluoride varnish to the primary teeth of all children younger than 5 years starting at the age of primary tooth eruption. - Dental caries refers to a multifactorial disease process resulting in demineralization of the teeth. - The evidence review focused on dental caries as the most common oral health condition and the most potentially amenable to primary care interventions.